 Another option is the French drain, which will be covered in a later blog post.

-If you think it’s time to install a sump pump, or your current one needs maintained, call the experts at Weather Master & Mr. Plumber, and we’ll send a technician out to discuss your options.
+If you think it’s time to install a sump pump, or your current one needs to be maintained, call the experts at Weather Master & Mr. Plumber, and we’ll send a technician out to discuss your options.